SAP-samples/teched2023-XP160/exercises/exercise1/README.md

 In general, the provider for Cloud Foundry provides a resource that represents a `cf push` execution.
 As we are using a mta file, we would need a resource that mimics a `cf deploy` command.
 As this is specific to the SAP ecosystem, the provider does not provide such a resource.
 How to proceed?

 You will sometimes run into such scenarios when using Terraform providers maybe as a limitation that will be removed in newer releases or as a permanent issue.
 Terraform offers a workaround for such scenarios via so called [*Provisioners*](https://developer.hashicorp.com/terraform/language/resources/provisioners/syntax).

-We must make explicit calls to the CF CLI, so the [local-exec Provisioner](https://developer.hashicorp.com/terraform/language/resources/provisioners/local-exec) seems to be a good fit for our sceanrio.
+We must make explicit calls to the CF CLI, so the [local-exec Provisioner](https://developer.hashicorp.com/terraform/language/resources/provisioners/local-exec) seems to be a good fit for our scenario.

 > **Note** - Using provisioners is **always** a last resort if no other options provided by Terraform can be used to overcome the limitation.
 The usage comes with some drawbacks that must be considered carefully.

-As we must execute it standalone we also must leverage a pseudo resource, the [*null_resource*](https://registry.terraform.io/providers/hashicorp/null/latest/docs/resources/resource) provided by hasicorp.
+As we must execute it standalone we also must leverage a pseudo resource, the [*null_resource*](https://registry.terraform.io/providers/hashicorp/null/latest/docs/resources/resource) provided by Hashicorp.

 To execute the deployment ad the following code to your `main.tf` file: